Global Symposium Explores Injury as Cultural Practice

 March 13, 2014

-Pacific McGeorge's Annual Global Symposium, held March 7-8, 2014 in Northwest Hall, featured interdisciplinary panels of social scientists, social theorists and lawyers discussing the topic "Injury as Cultural Practice."
-Professor Anne Bloom, Associate Dean of Faculty Scholarship at Pacific McGeorge School of Law, and David Engel, SUNY Distinguished Service Professor at SUNY Buffalo Law School, organized and directed the symposium.
+McGeorge's Annual Global Symposium, held March 7-8, 2014 in Northwest Hall, featured interdisciplinary panels of social scientists, social theorists and lawyers discussing the topic "Injury as Cultural Practice."
+Professor Anne Bloom, Associate Dean of Faculty Scholarship at McGeorge School of Law, and David Engel, SUNY Distinguished Service Professor at SUNY Buffalo Law School, organized and directed the symposium.

 "The purpose of the symposium was to begin a dialogue around how the meaning of legal injury is constructed through social and cultural practices," said Bloom.
 "Our hope is that the work we began here will continue and eventually culminate in a book."